-Kinnow (Citrus nobilis Loureiro × Citrus deliciosa Tenora) is growing in arid to semi-arid zones of Punjab, Rajasthan, Haryana, Uttar Pradesh, lower hills of Himachal Pradesh and Union Territory of Jammu & Kashmir.
+Kinnow (Citrus nobilis Loureiro × Citrus deliciosa Tenora) is growing in arid to semi-arid zones of Punjab, Rajasthan, Haryana, Uttar Pradesh, lower hills of Himachal Pradesh and Union Territory of Jammu and Kashmir.
 The optimum dose of fertilizers in citrus crops are recommended on the basis of long-term experiments, cultivars and site specific, ionic combinations, spacing, intercultural practices etc. It is observed that citrus growers are applying fertilizers impulsively that substantially reduced fruit yield related parameters, quality attributes and peel colour (Singh et al. 2023).
 Potassium (K) performs a crucial role in enhancing crop productivity, because of its involvement in maintaining cation-anion balance, osmoregulation, photosynthesis, cytoplasmic pH regulation, proteins and starch synthesis, enzyme activation (Wang and Wu 2013).
 Studies confirmed that the application of potassium fertilizer in different citrus cultivars substantially enhanced fruit yield (Alva et al. 2006) and peel colour, juice flavour, fruit weight, peel thickness, juice volume and quality (Ashraf et al. 2013).

-According to an estimate, one tonne of kinnow fruits annually removes significantly 2.40 kg of N, 0.27 kg of P2O5, and 1.97 kg of K2O from the soil.
-It is estimated that about 64.4 kg N, 7.24 kg P2O5, and 52.9 kg K2O contents were removed annually by kinnow fruits to realize the productivity of 26.83 MT/ha (Dhatt et al. 1992 and Anonymous 2023).
-Similarly, available K content of higher and lower yielding kinnow orchards growing in aridisol soils of Punjab ranged from 103.2-121.4 kg/ha with average value of 114.5 kg/ha and 51.0-103.2 kg/ha with average value of 73.52 kg/ha, respectively (Khokhar et al. 2012).
+According to an estimate, one tonne of Kinnow fruits annually removes significantly 2.40 kg of N, 0.27 kg of P2O5, and 1.97 kg of K2O from the soil.
+It is estimated that about 64.4 kg N, 7.24 kg P2O5, and 52.9 kg K2O contents were removed annually by Kinnow fruits to realize the productivity of 26.83 MT/ha (Dhatt et al. 1992 and Anonymous 2023).
+Similarly, available K content of higher and lower yielding Kinnow orchards growing in aridisol soils of Punjab ranged from 103.2-121.4 kg/ha with average value of 114.5 kg/ha and 51.0-103.2 kg/ha with average value of 73.52 kg/ha, respectively (Khokhar et al. 2012).

-The kinnow plants shows deficiency of K content has a tendency to produce fruits of smaller size and inferior quality due to prolific bearer that eventually realizes lower market price.
+The Kinnow plants shows deficiency of K content has a tendency to produce fruits of smaller size and inferior quality due to prolific bearer that eventually realizes lower market price.
 The literature review also highlighted the need for a comprehensive integrated nutrient management strategy to keep orchard at optimum productivity level.
 In Kinnow mandarin, fruit quality and sustainable production related to the application of K2O fertilizer has not been fully exploited under semi-arid region of Punjab.
 Therefore, the present study has been planned to elucidate the effect of K fertilizers on the fruit yield related properties of Kinnow mandarin.

 Materials and methods